djeada/Statistics-Notes/notes/spatial_statistics/geostatistics.md

 0.7.
 $$

-The variogram should then describe dependence in these residual deviations rather than trying to reproduce the broad trend itself.
+The variogram should then describe dependence among these residuals rather than reproduce the broad trend itself.

-Methods that combine a spatially varying mean with spatial residual dependence include:
+Methods that combine a spatially varying mean with spatially dependent residuals include:

 - universal kriging;
 - regression kriging;
 - spatial regression models.

----

-## 16. Why the variogram matters for kriging
+## Why the variogram matters for kriging

-Kriging predicts an unsampled location using a weighted combination of nearby observations.
+Kriging predicts at an unsampled location using a weighted combination of observed values.

 Conceptually,